 As Kermit says, it ain’t easy being green.
 The mere tingly feeling in response to saving the dolphins isn’t enough.
 This is where green car loans step in, often with a discounted interest rate over regular car loans, but what cars qualify?
-More might qualify than you think.
+The list of eligible vehicles may surprise you.

 What qualifies as a green car?